 After weeks cutting, splitting, and stacking firewood the last the last thing you want to do is wait for the wood to dry.
 Unfortunately freshly cut/split green wood contains too much moisture to properly burn.
 It’s hard to get the fire started and once it lights you’ll have to deal with excessive smoke.
 You need to go through the seasoning process to make sure your wood is dry enough to burn.

-How long does it take for split wood to dry?
+How long does it take to season firewood until it’s dry?
 It will take at least 6 months for split wood to fully season and be dry enough to burn.
 If the weather is cold/rainy it can take close to a year to dry out your firewood.
 You basically need a full summer of sunshine to complete the seasoning process.
 I recommend building or buying a covered firewood rack to speed up the seasoning process.

 In ideal conditions firewood should take 6-12 months to be dry enough to burn.
 Notice that I said in ideal conditions.
 You’re wood may never dry if it’s not properly stacked and covered.
 All you’ll be left with is a rotten mess to clean up.
 Continue reading to find out how I speed up the seasoning process and figure out when my firewood is ready to burn.

-How Long Does Wet Wood Take To Season?
+How Long Does It Take To Season Firewood?

 There’s lots of different factors you need to take into consideration when figuring out how long you need to season firewood.
 How is the wood stacked and covered?
 What kind of wood is it?
 How is the weather outside?
 What climate do you live in?